Iankimble/BTP_BoysLatin_Fall24_Coding1/holidayExtraCredit.md

 Create a new document called holidayExtraCredit.py or holidayExtraCredit.js (depending on which programming language you are learning) and complete the following prompt.

+This assignment will be graded on accuracy- NOT effort.
+Your code NEEDS to work to get full credit.

+You will have until 8pm tonight, 12/19/2024 to complete this assignment.

+MAKE SURE TO TEST YOUR CODE BEFORE YOU SUBMIT YOUR WORK

 ## Holiday schedule function

 Create a function that will act as your holiday schedule planner.
 When you pass in a date.
 The event